 - Have the hotel split the bill and each traveler pays their own portion.

-- One traveler pays for the entire room and roommates reference how their hotel stay was paid on their won travel reports.
+- One traveler pays for the entire room and roommates reference how their hotel stay was paid on their own travel reports.

 - In the case of Group Travel, the group leader pays for the room (group lodging applies when the group leader pays for the whole group's hotel rooms).

-- Per diem is authorized for all OCONUS travel and CONUS travel assignments exceeding 30 days.
+- The maximum stated limits, as published by the Department of State, are authorized for all OCONUS travel and CONUS travel assignments exceeding 30 days.

-- UC Davis adheres to the U.S. Department of State's per diem allowances.
+- UC Davis adheres to the U.S. Department of State's daily allowances.

-- The rates listed on the federal per diem tables are the maximum that can be authorized for lodging.
+- The rates listed on the Office of Allowances website are the maximum that can be authorized for lodging.

-- Receipts are not required when claiming per diem.
+- Receipts are not required when claiming foreign lodging.

-Lodging reservations should be made through AggieTravel, which has the university discounts and agreement terms built in.
+Lodging reservations should be made through AggieTravel, which includes the university discounts and agreement terms.